NLfrans/ESPhome/README.md

 RST -- D2
 ```
 - Click on "Save"
-- Clik on "Upload" your config (this proces will replace the firmware on you board)
+- Click on "Upload" your config (this process will replace the firmware on you board)
-- you'r done
+- your done